Timber circle

 In archaeology, timber circles are rings of upright wooden posts, built mainly by ancient peoples in the British Isles and North America.
 They survive only as gapped rings of post-holes, with no evidence they formed walls, making them distinct from palisades.
 Like stone circles, it is believed their purpose was ritual, ceremonial, and/or astronomical.
+Sometimes in North America they are referred to as woodhenge.

 British Isles

 Timber circles in the British Isles date to the late Neolithic and early Bronze Age.
 The posts themselves have long since disappeared and the sites are identified from the rings of postholes that they stood in.
 Aerial photography and geophysical survey have led to the discovery of increasing numbers of the features.
 Often a postpipe survives in the posthole fill aiding diagnosis.

 They are usually more than 20 m, and up to 60 m, in diameter and the posts that constituted them were generally more than 50 cm wide.
 Often they consist of at least two rings or ovals of timber posts, although some consist of only one ring.
 Wider gaps between the posts are thought to have served as entrance routes.
 The builders replaced the posts as they decomposed and in some cases stone circles were adopted instead during later phases.

 They appear either alone or in the context of other monuments, namely henges, such as that at Woodhenge and henge enclosures such as those at Durrington Walls.
 The only excavated examples of timber circles that stood alone from other features are Seahenge and Arminghall in Norfolk and the early phases of The Sanctuary in Wiltshire.

 Several Early Bronze Age timber circles have been found in Ireland.
 A huge timber circle with a diameter of 250 m was built around a passage tomb on the Hill of Tara.
 Smaller timber circles were built at sites including Newgrange and Navan.

 Timber circles in the British Isles likely served ritual purposes.
 Animal bone and domestic waste found at many timber circle sites implies some form of temporary habitation and seasonal feasting.
 They were built on high ground and would have been very conspicuous.
 Isolated burials have been found at some sites, but not enough to suggest a strong funerary purpose.